 I believe that the study and production of film offer insights into the embodied, sensory dimensions of knowledge production.
 Moreover, my documentary theory and production courses reflect the idea that the study and production of film have the potential to cultivate solidarity among contemporary students of anthropology and the wider publics in which they are embedded.
 In my ethnographic filmmaking practice, I take a collaborative approach that uses Rouchian ideas of ‘shared anthropology,’ blurring the lines between anthropologists and their interlocutors, the observers and the observed.
 My first ethnographic film, Cast in India, raised questions around the relationship between built infrastructure in New York City and labor infrastructure in Howrah, India in the context of everyday urban objects such as manhole covers.

-Pakistani Hindu Migration 2016 Survey in Jodhpur Rajasthan, Handbook of Refugees in India.
+A Pakistani Hindu demographic Migration Survey, western Rajasthan.
+Handbook of Refugees in India.
 Routledge Press.
-Forthcoming
+2022

 Films and Video Installations

-Border Trilogy - A Gregarious Species (Single-channel Video Installation, 8 min on loop, 2021); Enemy Property (in Production); Kaagaz ke Chakkar (in Production)
+Border Trilogy - Enemy Property (in Production); Kaagaz ke Chakkar (in Production); A Gregarious Species (Single-channel Video Installation, 8 min on loop, 2021)

 Kitne Passports? (in Production)

 Stand Stable Here with Vijayanka Nair (2-channel video installation, 8 min loop, 2019)

 Produced by The Grandmas Project